Chinggis Khaan International Airport: Development

-Construction
+Construction and opening

 The groundbreaking ceremony was on 22 April 2012, with initial construction starting with a site flood-protection scheme.
 Other works under way included the construction of the electric power line from Nalaikh.
 Main construction lasted from May 2013 to April 2020.
 The concrete pouring work for the control tower started on 13 September 2013.
 On 29 January 2014, the airport's electric substation construction was completed and connected to the Mongolian central grid.
 Construction of a six-lane, 30 km-long highway to Ulaanbaatar started in May 2016, and ended in 2019.

 While the initial opening date was slated for December 2016, the bulk of construction only ended in 2017.
 Opening of the airport was repeatedly delayed to 2018, 2019, 2020, and 2021.
 These delays were related to contract negotiations regarding the operation and ownership of the airport, the construction of the highway to Ulaanbaatar, and the impact of the COVID-19 pandemic in Mongolia.

 Operations at the airport started on 4 July 2021, with an inaugural flight to Tokyo operated by MIAT Mongolian Airlines, flying Ulaanbaatar-Narita-Ulaanbaatar with a Boeing 737.